Suggested links

 Take Assessment

 The first step in recovery is getting treatment.
-Start by searching the SAMHSA program locator to see what programs are available in your area.
+To find out what programs are available in your area, search the SAMHSA program locator or call the SAMHSA free helpline at 1-800-662-4357.

 • Fact-Checked